 A. REPLACEMENT PROPERTY:

 ASSESSOR'S PARCEL NUMBER

 PROPERTY ADDRESS CITY

-DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER
+DATE OF PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

 B. ORIGINAL (FORMER) PROPERTY:

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

-Was there any new construction to the original property between the date of the la If Yes , please explain: ast tax bill(s) and the date of disaster?
+Was there any new construction to the original property between the da ate of the last tax bill(s) and the date of disaster?
 Yes No

-USE
+If Yes , please explain: ate of the last tax bill(s) and the date of disaster: res No.

+VUI

 C. CLAIMANT INFORMATION

 NAME OF CLAIMANT

-I certify (or declare) under penalty of perjury under the laws of the State of hereon, is true, correct, and complete to the best of my knowledge and be
+I certify (or declare) under penalty of perjury under the laws of the hereon, is true, correct, and complete to the best of my knowled

 SIGNATURE OF CLAIMANT DATE

-MAILING ADDRESS DAYTIME PHONE NUMBER ( )

-CITY, STATE, ZIP E-MAIL ADDRESS